 - Archiving, where appropriate, in an internationally recognized, open access repository.

-Once an article is accepted, article processing charges are applied as follows: 160 USD for authors outside India (where GJMEDPH is based), while INR 3500 is applied to authors within India.
-The APC is to be submitted once the copyright form is signed.
+Once an article is accepted, article processing charges are applied as follows: 160 USD for authors outside India (where GJMEDPH is based), while INR 5000 is applied to authors within India.

 GJMEDPH is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.
 This license does not permit adaptation or commercial use of the Journal's articles.
 A link to this license site is given below, where the license terms that apply to GJMEDPH publications are more fully described.